-- (b) To carry out these policies and to comply with the mandate stated in HRS Chapter 205A, it is the specific purpose of this chapter to establish standards and [te] authorize the department of planning and permitting to adopt rules pursuant to HRS Chapter 91[, that] which generally prohibit within the shoreline setback area any [construction] structure or activity [which] that may adversely affect beach processes, public access along the shoreline, or shoreline open space. - (c) Finally, it is the purpose of this chapter to name the director of planning and permitting as the council's designee to exercise [some of the] certain powers and functions granted, and duties imposed, pursuant to HRS Chapter 205A, Part III.
+- (5) Prohibit shoreline hardening unless necessary for coastal restoration or where it would result in a clear public benefit. - (b) To carry out these policies and to comply with the mandate stated in HRS Chapter 205A, it is the specific purpose of this chapter to establish standards and [te] authorize the department of [land utilization] planning and permitting to adopt rules pursuant to HRS Chapter 91[-] which generally prohibit within the shoreline area any [construction] structure or activity [which] that may adversely affect beach processes, public access along the shoreline, or shoreline open space. - (c) Finally, it is the purpose of this chapter to name the director of [land utilization] planning and permitting as the council's designee to exercise [some of the] certain powers and functions granted, and duties imposed, pursuant to HRS Chapter 205A, Part III.

-§ 26-1.3 Definitions.
+Sec.
+23-1.3 Definitions.